 When we think of children’s health, we usually think of their physical well-being.
 “Are they active and fit?
 Do they get sick often?”
 Mental health is just as important as physical health.
-Mental health in young children is closely related to their social and emotional development.
+A young child’s mental health can affect all areas of development.

-A person’s genetic make up can influence his or her mental health.
-Scientists have found that some mental health disorders “run in families,” but having a relative with a particular disorder does not guarantee that a child will have the same disorder.
+A person’s genetic makeup can influence their mental health.
+Some mental health conditions “run in families,” but having a relative with a particular condition does not guarantee that a child will have the same condition.
 Environmental factors also play a key role in mental health.
 For example, being exposed to lead, mercury, or other toxins can change children’s brains in ways that affect their mental health.

-Tolerable stressors include major life events such as losing a loved one (including a pet) or having parents separate or divorce.
-Such experiences may be difficult for a child, and full recovery may take a long time.
-Again, supportive relationships with caring adults can help children learn to manage the stress and enhance their confidence about handling other challenging situations.
+- Tolerable stress: This type of stress may be difficult for a child, and full recovery may take a long time.
+Supportive relationships with caring adults can help children learn to manage the stress and enhance their confidence about handling other challenging situations.

-But negative experiences that persist or get worse over time can be toxic stressors that overwhelm children and make them especially vulnerable to mental health problems.
+- Toxic stress: Negative experiences that persist or get worse over time can be toxic stressors that overwhelm children and make them especially vulnerable to mental health problems.
 For example, children who face recurring abuse, neglect, or domestic violence feel unsafe much of the time and are considered at risk for toxic stress.
-Community violence, food insecurity (not knowing whether there will be enough to eat), and parental substance abuse also contribute to toxic stress.
+Community violence, housing or food insecurity, and parental substance abuse also contribute to toxic stress.

 What are some signs that a child may need professional help?

-A child who is having mental health difficulties may benefit from an evaluation and receiving some form of professional help —family counseling, play therapy, or other individual therapy.
-Listed below are a number of indicators identified by mental health professionals that an adult can look for in a child:
+A child who is having mental health concerns may benefit from an evaluation and receiving some form of professional help, such as family counseling, play therapy, or other individual therapy.
+Listed below are several indicators identified by mental health professionals that an adult can look for in a child:

-- He almost always appears to feel sad and hopeless.
-He may cry a lot for no apparent reason.
+- Almost always appears to feel sad and hopeless; may cry a lot for no apparent reason.

-- She often seems very angry or is constantly irritable or tense, getting extremely upset about things that seem minor to others.
-Any child can have an irritable day, but a pattern of tension, irritability, and anger are cause for concern.
+- Often seems very angry or is constantly irritable or tense, getting extremely upset about things that seem minor to others

-- She regresses in her toilet training or other developmental milestones.
+- Regresses in toilet training or other developmental milestones

-- He often expresses feelings of worthlessness or seems to feel excessively guilty, anxious, or worried.
+- Often expresses feelings of worthlessness; seems to feel excessively guilty, anxious, or worried

-- She seems very afraid in situations that do not frighten other children.
+- Seems very afraid in situations that do not frighten other children

 What can I do when I’m concerned about the mental health of a child in my care?

 - Observe and take notes on the child throughout the day.
-Do this over several days or weeks to help you see patterns.
-Does the behavior that concerns you occur at certain times of day?
-In certain parts of the building?
+Do this over several days or weeks to notice patterns.
+Does the concerning behavior occur at certain times of day or in certain locations?
 Be sure to note the child’s strengths as well as areas of concern.

-- Share your concerns with your program’s director, principal, or social worker.
-Be as specific as possible in explaining why you are concerned.
-Give details: “Emily pried the arms off of all the dolls twice this week.
+- Share concerns with the program’s director, principal, or social worker.
+Be as specific as possible in explaining concerns.
+Give details: “Emily pried the arms off all the dolls twice this week.
 Every day after lunch, she slammed into children who were playing alone, knocked them down, and ran away laughing.
 She seemed to single out children who are smaller than she is.”

 - Learn and follow your program’s procedures for working with children with challenging behaviors.
 Whose responsibility is it to talk to the family?
 If a child’s actions are dangerous, can an extra adult stay in the room to help out?
 Does the school have a referral process in place?